lshen/adomics/README.md

 # adomics

-ANDI and ROSMAP MR analysis.ipynb: Python notebook code for processing the GWAS and QTLs.
+ADNI and ROSMAP MR analysis.ipynb: Python notebook code for processing the GWAS and QTLs.
 Requires the additional dataset files not provided in the Github repository to run.

 reproducible_figures_summary_MR.Rmd: R markdown code that generates the figures in the paper.